Frozen bank accounts can cause serious issues for account holders, delay important payments, and even cause credit issues for years to come.

 But, if you know which banks (and bankers) to contact, which account opening strategies to use, and which countries best align with your client profile and banking objectives, the process for account opening can be more streamlined.

-If you need help figuring out what to do next with your frozen account, you can obviously start by using the information in this article.
+If you need help figuring out what to do next with your account, you can obviously start by using the information in this article.

 Or, you can choose to access GlobalBanks IQ, our dedicated international banking intelligence platform.